giantswarm/docs/src/content/advanced/cost-optimization/workload-clusters-scale-down/index.md

 ## Silences

 Internally Giant Swarm introduced a concept of Silence Custom Resources.
 They are utilized to silence either particular alerts or whole clusters in case of known persistent issues or alerts that can be omitted for a while.
 The resource consists of constraints and filters which define the silencing rules on defined alerts and clusters.
-Those are placed in a private github repository and are synced with every management cluster via [silence-operator](https://github.com/giantswarm/silence-operator).
+Those are placed in a private github repository and are synced with every Management Cluster via [silence-operator](https://github.com/giantswarm/silence-operator).

 The main determinant for the Cluster selection is the name of the Cluster Custom Resource that is a unique identified of the cluster itself.
 You can see the example of such Custom Resource below: